pancake-library/pancake/tutorials/platformer.md

 end
 ```

-This is where all time-based things happen in pancake and LÖVE engine in general! the `dt` is a number that tells how many seconds have passed since the last update.
+This is where all time-based things happen in pancake and LÖVE engine in general!
+The `dt` is a number that tells how many seconds have passed since the last update.
 For more info head to [Getting Started](http://mightypancake.games/#/tutorials/Getting_Started) or [LÖVE's documentation on love.update()](https://love2d.org/wiki/love.update).

 Under this line